zzonyo/trust-docs-test/source/index.html.md

 ### Data Format

-All return data of websocket APIs are compressed with GZIP so they need to be unzipped.
+All return data of websocket Market APIs are compressed with GZIP so they need to be unzipped.

 ### Heartbeat and Connection